Obstacles to troop movement: Constructed obstacles

 Obstacle for train movement, reinforced concrete.

 Constructed obstacles are those prepared by military engineering troops, often combat engineers, by either using materials to construct impediments to foot and vehicle-borne troops, or by using demolition methods, or excavation such as an abatis, to create obstacles from natural materials and terrain in specific location in accordance with the overall plan of operations.
 Sometimes such obstacles can be created intentionally or unintentionally through effects of artillery fire cratering.
 Buildings demolished due to combat or aerial bombing become very effective obstacles as rubble represents difficult to negotiate and irregular piles of building materials.

 Concealed obstacles

 Concealed obstacles are used with the intention of not only preventing movement of enemy troops, but also causing casualties during attempted movement.
 Although one of the oldest forms of obstacle use, this became far deadlier with the invention of the mine warfare, and more so with air-delivered scattered submunition minelets that can create an instant minefield.

 Obstructive obstacles

 Obstructive obstacles are used primarily to deny terrain visibility to the enemy, thus creating uncertainty in targeting friendly troops.
 Although ancient in use as tar smoke pots, modern smoke screens are temporary and are used as a tactical measure during manoeuvring, often when a unit is performing a position change.

+Russian classification

+Obstacle systems are commonly classified in a number of different ways.
+Some types of obstacles can be false, in which case they tend to mimic combat obstacles and are used in conjunction with real ones.